lFandoriNl/chamaeleon/docs/example/example.md

 ## Writing your own plugins

-Chamaeleon is primarily a platform for creating ui-builder, because out of the box it provides a small number of blocks, these are a page, a row, a column, a text.
+Chamaeleon is primarily a framework for creating ui-builder, because out of the box it provides a small number of blocks, these are a page, a row, a column, a text.
 During the development process, the basic blocks will be replenished.

 Therefore, you will have to create your own plugins to add support for your blocks.